Should I take SAT Subject Tests? How many? What subjects?

 If SAT Subject Tests are “not required” for one of your schools, remember this: taking and/or submitting your scores cannot hurt you; it can only help you.
+Again, the magic number is 700.
 Examples of such schools include Penn State and Pitt.

 In general, colleges have been trending toward becoming more and more flexible with their SAT Subject Test requirements.
 Why?
 Well, there are two main reasons:

-The second reason is that, in general, colleges do not want to limit their applicant pool.
-College admissions offices strive for low acceptance rates, and part of that is attracting more applicants, so they can reject more applicants.
-So colleges can change their SAT Subject Test policy from “required” to “recommended” and get more applicants while still basically only letting in those who submit Subject Tests.
+- The second reason is that, in general, colleges do not want to limit their applicant pool.
+College admissions officers strive for low acceptance rates, and part of that is attracting more applicants, so they can reject more applicants.
+So colleges can change their SAT Subject Test policy from “required” to “recommended” and attract more applicants while still preferring students who submit Subject Tests.

-Despite this recent drive toward increased flexibility, you may have noticed from our examples that the most competitive colleges still tend to have the strictest requirements for SAT Subject Tests.
+Despite this recent drive toward increased flexibility, you may have noticed from our examples that many of the most competitive colleges still tend to have the strictest requirements for SAT Subject Tests.

 So when do I take SAT Subject Tests, and which ones do I take?